darsa-group/darsa-group.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 In the DARSA group, we develop and apply **remote-sensing tools** and innovative **open-source machine-learning methods** to make agroecosystems more **productive, sustainable and resilient**.
-We actively collaborate with other researchers in the [Center for Quantitative Genetics and Genomics](https://qgg.au.dk/en/) as well as other researchers in [Aarhus University](https://international.au.dk/), and worldwide to target both the breeding and production sides of agriculture.
+We collaborate with other researchers in the [Center for Quantitative Genetics and Genomics](https://qgg.au.dk/en/) as well as other researchers at [Aarhus University](https://international.au.dk/), and worldwide to target both the breeding and production sides of agriculture.
 In the midst of severe environmental crises, we aim to lead a new, digital and sustainable, green revolution.
+The DARSA group recently started, so we are actively looking for collaborators and new members, so do not hesitate to [contact us](#contact).